DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-11-26-npq-becoming-standalone.md

 However, as time progressed built some fundamental differences emerged:

-1. NPQ registrations are made by teachers themselves but ECF registrations are done on behalf of the teacher by an administrator at the school.
+1. NPQ registrations are made by teachers themselves but ECF registrations are done on behalf of the teacher by an administrator at the school
-2. NPQ is elective but ECF is statutory.
+2. NPQ is elective but ECF is statutory
 3. NPQ registration is a one-off transaction but ECF induction usually takes 2 years --- during that time information about the early career teacher's school and training needs to be kept up to date
 4. A teacher can obtain many NPQs but will only ever be an early career teacher once